-For Instructional Cycle 1, choose one class or small learning group of students to teach.
-Verify permission from the families and/or legal guardians of the students and from any instructional support personnel who will appear in the video recordings for Instructional Cycle 1.
+Choose one class of students as the focus for Instructional Cycle 1.
+Verify permission from the teacher(s), other adults, and families and/or guardians of the students who will appear in the video recordings for Instructional Cycle 1.

 Follow all district policies regarding video recording of individuals.